The benefit of learning together with your friend is that you keep each other accountable and have meaningful discussions about what you're learning.

 Executive director of cybersecurity at MIT Sloan (CAMS), formerly the Interdisciplinary Consortium for Improving Critical Infrastructure Cybersecurity at the MIT Sloan School of Management

-Dr. Keri Pearlson is the executive director of cybersecurity at MIT Sloan, formerly the Interdisciplinary Consortium for Improving Critical Infrastructure Cybersecurity (IC) 3.
-She has worked in academia and industry, including positions at Babson College, The University of Texas at Austin, Gartner's Research Board, CSC, and AT&T. She founded KP Partners, a CIO advisory services firm, as well as the IT Leaders' Forum, a community of next-generation IT executives.
-She is the founding director of the Analytics Leadership Consortium at the International Institute of Analytics.
-She began her career at Hughes Aircraft Company as a systems analyst.
+Dr. Keri Pearlson is the executive director of Cybersecurity at MIT Sloan: Formerly the Interdisciplinary Consortium for Improving Critical Infrastructure Cybersecurity (IC) 3.
+She has worked in academia and industry, including positions at Babson College, The University of Texas at Austin, Gartner's Research Board, CSC, and AT&T...
+More info

 Nickolai Zeldovich